Kinds-of-Intelligence-CFI/animal-ai/docs/ConfigGuide/YAMLConfigSyntax.md

       delays: [100]
       changeRates: [0.01]
 ```
+**Observations:**

-This example features goals that decay, grow, shrink and 'ripen' (anti-decay).
-Each `Item` also has some invalid *red-herring* parameters that are used incorrectly but will not affect the outcome, nor crash the AAI environment.
+This example showcases various goals that undergo changes such as `decay`, `growth`, `shrinkage`, and `ripening` (anti-decay).
+Each Item in this setup includes certain parameters that are either irrelevant or used incorrectly.
+These 'red herring' parameters, while not utilized properly, do not impact the overall outcome or cause issues with the AAI environment.

-The `ShrinkGoal` and `GrowGoal` does not actually use the `sizes` parameter that has been declared, but changes size according to the `initialValues` and `finalValues`.
-Similarly, the size of the `DecayGoal` and `AntiDecayGoal` are given by `max(initialValue, finalValue)`, and the reward changes from `initial` to `final` over time.
-The `ShrinkGoal` even has an incorrectly-used `symbolNames` parameter, which are for `SignPosterboard` objects only - this is ignored.
+In the above scenario:

+- The `ShrinkGoal` and `GrowGoal` ignore the declared `sizes` parameter.
+Instead, their sizes change based on the initialValues and finalValues.
+- For both `DecayGoal` and `AntiDecayGoal`, the size is determined by the larger of the `initialValue` or `finalValue`.
+- Additionally, the reward for these goals transitions from the initial value to the final value over time.
+Interestingly, the ShrinkGoal includes a `symbolNames` parameter, which is typically reserved for `SignBoard` objects.
+This parameter is not applicable here and is therefore disregarded.
-An *animal skin* has also been used - in this case, the Agent will always spawn as a hedgehog.
+- Furthermore, an 'animal skin' feature is utilized in this example.
+Specifically, the Agent is configured to always appear with a 'hedgehog' skin.

 <p align="center">
   <img width="700" src="ExampleGallery/decay-sizechange-goal-test.PNG">